 Unfortunately, oral cancer is one of the most common cancers to impact the senior community.
 In fact, the average age of individuals who are diagnosed with oral cancer is 62 years old.
 The best way to prevent mouth cancer from forming is to visit the dentist regularly.
 If you notice sores, red marks, white patches or changes in the color of the mouth or lips in a senior, then they may be developing issues with oral cancer and will need to visit a dentist immediately for an examination.

 Gum disease is rather mild in its early stages.
 However, if it advances it can cause serious problems in bones and ligaments under the gums, and can cause both gum and tooth loss.
+The most serious complication is an infection that can spread to the blood and heart.
 The best way to prevent gum disease is to brush the gums, remove plaque daily with brushing and flossing, and to visit the dentist on a regular basis.

 Many seniors start to show signs of teeth discoloration as they age.
 While this can look like a very serious issue in the teeth, it is mostly a cosmetic problem.
 When teeth start to darken and turn brown or yellow in seniors, it is typically because the dentin in the teeth is changing and the outer layer of enamel that covers the teeth is wearing thin.
 Typically, this has to do with seniors putting their teeth through years of eating and drinking certain foods that destroy enamel.
 Once enamel is gone it cannot be replaced.